ahmed3520/ahmed3520/README.md

 ## I'm a Developer, and Gamer!!

-- 🌱 I’m currently learning everything 🤣
+- 🌱 I’m currently learning Golang..
-- 🥅 2022 Goals: Contribute more to Open Source projects
+- 🥅 2022 Goals: Contribute more to Open Source projects..
-- ⚡ Fun fact: I love football and its analysis.
+- ⚡ Fun fact: I love football and its analysis..

 ### Connect with me: